amedeedaboville/tsplib-rs/src/post.md

 Here I use the `space0` parser which is 0 or more whitespace characters, and the `rest` parser, which gives you the rest of an input.
 (This works on a single line)
 From chaining these parsers together, we return the `value`.

 Nice!
-But my TSPLIB format is mostly specified as `KEY: VALUE` pairs, so I'd like to make a thing that can work for any KEY and give me the VALUE.
+But a lot of these headers are defined as `KEY: VALUE` pairs, so I'd like to make a thing that can work for any KEY and give me the VALUE.

 Enter `named_args`: